love-in-traffic/love-in-traffic.github.io/index.md

 University Of Surrey, Guildford, United Kingdom

-Scott Cohen is Professor of Tourism and Transport and Director of Research in the School of Hospitality and Tourism Management at University of Surrey.
-Scott's research is primarily focused on societal issues in the contexts of travel, mobility and transport, with particular interests in hypermobility, sustainable mobility, autonomous vehicles and in business and lifestyle travel.
-Scott's research has been featured in prominent media outlets such as The Economist, The Washington Post, NBC News, Fast Company, Newsweek, USA Today, The Financial Times and The Telegraph.
+Scott Cohen is a Professor of Tourism and Mobility with over 20 years of academic experience.
+He is Invited Full Professor at the University of Algarve (Portugal) and Guest Professor of Tourism at Linnaeus University (Sweden).
+Scott’s research is primarily focused on societal issues in the contexts of travel, mobility and transport, with particular interests in hypermobility, sustainable mobility, autonomous vehicles and in business and lifestyle travel.
+Scott’s research has been featured in prominent media outlets such as The Economist, The Washington Post, NBC News, Fast Company, Newsweek, USA Today, The Financial Times and The Telegraph.

 ## Oscar Oviedo-Trespalacios